-You can already access the three transmission mount to transmission bracket bolts (highlighted in green) but the four trans mount to body bolts are hidden underneath the wiring harness channel.
-We have highlighted them here in yellow.
+You can already access the three transmission mount to transmission bracket bolts (highlighted in GREEN) but the four trans mount to body bolts (highlighted in YELLOW) are hidden underneath the wiring harness channel.

-Small Angled Pick Step 14:
+Step 14: Small Angled Pick

 Remove the plastic cover on top of the wiring harness channel.
 It is secured on by nine tabs which can be released easily using an angled pick.